jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 - [Windows Settings](#windows-settings)
   - [Performance Options](#performance-options) - Remove Animations.
   - [High Performance Power Plan](#high-performance-power-plan) - Lets your PC use more.
-  - [Mouse Properties](#mouse-properties) - The feature will calculate the velocity of the mouse and adjust the DPI on the fly.
+  - [Mouse Properties](#mouse-properties) - Remove the feature that calculates the velocity of the mouse and adjust the DPI on the fly.

 <!-- vim-markdown-toc -->